ianfnelson/blog.iannelson.uk/content/posts/2022-12-17-the-20-books-i-most-enjoyed-reading-in-2022.md

 ### [Trillions: How a Band of Wall Street Renegades Invented the Index Fund and Changed Finance Forever][22] by Robin Wigglesworth {#trillions-how-a-band-of-wall-street-renegades-invented-the-index-fund-and-changed-finance-forever-by-robin-wigglesworth.wp-block-heading}

 My favourite financial book of the year, this history of index funds is a surprisingly mesmerising confluence of economics, history, mathematics, psychology, computer science and more.
-In addition to focusing on the cost savings that can be had to individuals who choose to invest via index funds rather than active managers, it also touches on the implications for corporate governance of the large proportion of companies now owned by &#8220;passive&#8221; funds.
+In addition to focusing on the cost savings that can be had to individuals who choose to invest via index funds rather than active managers, it also touches on the implications for corporate governance of the large proportion of companies now owned by “passive” funds.

 ### [Hope and Glory: A People’s History of Modern Britain][23] by Stuart Maconie {#hope-and-glory-a-peoples-history-of-modern-britain-by-stuart-maconie.wp-block-heading}